 All works selected for the exhibition Monitoring compete for the Golden Cube, the prize for the best media installation, endowed with 3.500 € and sponsored by the software company Micromata GmbH, located in Kassel.Next to the “White Cube” of the showroom of contemporary art and the “Black Cube”, the room of film presentation painted black, the “Golden Cube” takes in an in-between position and explicitly promotes the interaction of spatial and audio-visual aspects of media installations.
-The jury this year consists of Amina Handke, Wolfgang Jung, Hermann Nöring, Marc Siegel and Clarissa Thieme.
+The jury 2020 consisted of Amina Handke, Wolfgang Jung, Hermann Nöring, Marc Siegel and Clarissa Thieme.

 The exhibition Monitoring was established 25 years ago with the aim of opening up a space, alongside Kassel Dokfest’s comprehensive film program, for cinematic, audiovisual, digital and media-critical installations.

 Due to legislation for infection control, this year’s edition, with the title “Soft Power,” had to be canceled.
 A large share of the artists was willing to have their works presented online.
 Though thankful for this openness, we must remember that this cannot replace a physical exhibition.